Same-Sex Couples Sue For The Right To Marry In Japan

 The lawsuits argue that Article 24 should be reinterpreted.

-Marriage equality "is already a global trend and this affects Japan as well," law professor Ken Suzuki, who helped organize the lawsuits, told the Post.
+Marriage equality "is already a global trend, and this affects Japan as well," law professor Ken Suzuki, who helped organize the lawsuits, told the Post.
 "The government will not be able to ignore the trend of the times.
 I think that the next country in Asia to achieve marriage equality will be Japan."

 Some municipalities across Japan have started to issue "partnership certificates" to gay and lesbian couples, the Times says.
-But those certificates don't grant all the rights that marriage does, such as inheritance rights, visitation rights during health emergencies, and spousal visas.
+But those certificates don't grant all the rights that marriage does, such as inheritance rights, visitation rights during health emergencies and spousal visas.

 Gay rights activists have accused Japan of being slow to embrace LGBT rights, being the only member of the G-7 that doesn't recognize same-sex unions.
-Indeed, Japanese society is generally quite conservative, lawmaker Mizuho Fukushima told The Associated Press.
+Indeed, Japanese society is generally quite conservative, lawmaker Mizuho Fukushima told the Associated Press.
 "Many people don't even think of a possibility that their neighbors, colleagues or classmates may be sexual minorities," she said.
 "The pressure to follow a conservative family model, in which heterosexual couples are supposed to marry and have children, is still strong."

 Prime Minister Shinzo Abe has argued that allowing same-sex marriage is an issue that "affects the foundation of how families should be in Japan, which requires an extremely careful examination," the AP reported.
 Abe's government has restarted moral education classes to teach children about the importance of traditional family values and doing good deeds.